Identifying Cycle Tops & Bottoms

 Chart Analysis Tips:

-Observe the relationship between Bitcoin price (orange line) and Realized Cap (green line).
+Note the relationship between Bitcoin price (white line) and Realized Cap (orange line).
 When price trades far above Realized Cap, markets are often overheated.
 When price approaches or falls below Realized Cap, it typically represents strong value territory and accumulation opportunities.

 Realized Cap & Capital Flows